Neervaram

-Neervaram is a village near Panamaram in Wayanad district of Kerala province, India.
+Neervaram is a village near Panamaram in Wayanad district of Kerala state, India.

 Location

 Neervaram and Dasanakara are alternate names of the same village.
 The village is situated 25 km from the district capital of Kalpetta.

 Neervaram High school

 Neervaram high school has two sections on either side of the main road.
 One is a high school and the other one is a newly launched higher secondary school.
 The school was founded in 1956.
 The school has a good library with 3,871 books.